tnm/qr/README.md

 QR
 =====

 **QR** helps you create and work with **queue, capped collection (bounded queue), deque, and stack** data structures for **Redis**.
 Redis is well-suited for implementations of these abstract data structures, and QR makes it even easier to work with the structures in Python.

 Quick Setup
 ------------
-You'll need [Redis](http://github.com/antirez/redis/ "Redis") itself (QR makes use of MULTI/EXEC, so you'll Redis 2.0 or one of the later 1.3.x releases), and the current Python interface for Redis, [redis-py](http://github.com/andymccurdy/redis-py "redis-py").
-Put **qr.py** in your PYTHONPATH and you're all set.
+You'll need [Redis](http://github.com/antirez/redis/ "Redis") itself (QR makes use of MULTI/EXEC, so you'll Redis 2.0 or one of the later 1.3.x releases), and the Python interface for Redis, [redis-py](http://github.com/andymccurdy/redis-py "redis-py").
+Install QR with the included setup.py.

-**qr.py** also creates an instance of the redis-py interface object.
-You may already have instantiated the object in your code, so you'll want to ensure consistent namespacing.
-You can remove this line of code, modify the namespacing, or adjust your existing namespacing -- whatever works best for you.

-QR as Abstraction
+Basics of QR
 ------------------

-You probably know this already, but here's the 20-second overview of these four lovely data structures.
+You probably know this already, but here's the 20-second overview of these four data structures.

 A **queue**: